-21. In addition to the University minimum entrance requirements, the Institute normally requires a candidate to have at least a good Upper Second Class degree in the History of Art or another relevant discipline, and normally an MA in the History of Art, or another relevant discipline, usually with a distinction mark in the dissertation element.
-The Institute does not normally consider candidates for admission who have received a mark below 65% in their MA dissertations.
+In addition to The Courtauld's minimum entrance requirements, the Institute normally requires a candidate to have at least a good Upper Second Class degree in the History of Art or another relevant discipline, and normally an MA in the History of Art, or another relevant discipline, usually with a distinction mark in the dissertation element.
+The Courtauld does not normally consider candidates for admission who have received a mark below 65% in their MA dissertations.
 Candidates who have yet to acquire basic research skills are generally recommended to take an MA degree prior to undertaking research.

-Registration
+5 Registration